Spirals-Team/test4repair-experiments/results/math/53/jGenProg/readme.md

 Nb of EvoSuite Tests: 128

-Nb of Failing EvoSuite Tests: 128
+Nb of Failing EvoSuite Tests: 2

 ---
 #Seed: 22

 ## Patch 61 #  jGenProg+MinImpact With Seed 22

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math.complex.Complex : 153